sohamkd/Student_Management/README.md

 # Student_Management

-* Not able to do the Jwt role based authentication but we performed the authentication by providing hardcoded useername and password.
+* Not able to do the Jwt role based authentication but we performed the authentication by providing hardcoded username and password.
+* So the username and password is not coming from databse.

 Instructions to run the project:-